RaphaelCorrotte/RaphaelCorrotte/README.md

 ### Hi guys 👋
-I'm a young ruby developper (14 yo).
+I'm a young ruby developper.
 I love coding with ruby (that's really fantastic) and discover new things!
 I'm always asking myself why did I learn ruby; but there's no real reason except that's a cool an polyvalent language.

 I love programming new projects and discorver new approaches to reach my goales!